conmaol/gadelica/grammar/nouns.md

 ## Semantic characterisation

-Nouns are words that typically denote material entities – every word that denotes a material entity is a (‘concrete’) noun, though not every noun denotes a material entity (ie. ‘abstract’ nouns).
+Nouns are words that typically denote *material* entities – things, substances, aggregates and groups which are literally *made of matter* (atoms, molecules, etc.).
+Every word that denotes a material entity is a noun, though not every noun denotes a material entity.
+Nouns which denote material entities are known as *concrete* nouns, and nouns which denote non-material entities are known as *abstract* nouns.

 Here are some examples of concrete nouns:
 - *ubhal* ‘apple’, *nighean* ‘girl’, *clann* ‘children’, *Dòmhnall* ‘Donald’, *Glaschu* ‘Glasgow’